Goran-n/modern-saas-stack/packages/supplier/README.md

 # Supplier Package

-Core supplier management system for Kibly.
+Core supplier management system for Figgy.
 Handles supplier data ingestion from multiple sources with a unified interface.

 ## Architecture